Michael DiLeonardo: Mob life

 By age 21, DiLeonardo had started working for the Gambino family.
 Since the 1960s, he had been running errands for tips from several Gambino associates.
 They would give him money for his pocket, he would do things like vandalize and assaults for them.
 DiLeonardo frequently visited the Veterans and Friends social club in Brooklyn run by boss Paul Castellano.
 However, DiLeonardo considered soldiers Paul Zaccaria and Jerry D'Aquila to be his mentors in the family.

 In 1980, DiLeonardo opened a social club a block away from the Veterans' Club.
 In early 1981, he moved the club to a different location in Brooklyn.
 A successful venture, the club's customers included Gambino soldiers Salvatore "Sammy the Bull" Gravano and Frank DeCicco.
-DiLeonardo also used his club as a headquarters for his bookmaking and loansharking, gambling operations.
-He was successful and then went into a business venture and became partners in a produce market with Peter Castellano, cousin to Paul Castellano.
+DiLeonardo also used his club as a headquarters for his bookmaking, loansharking, and gambling operations.
+He then became partners in a produce market with Peter Castellano, cousin to Paul Castellano.
 During the mid 1980s, DiLeonardo became a close friend of John A. Gotti, commonly known as "Junior", who was the son of future boss John J. Gotti.
 Junior Gotti eventually named DiLeonardo as godfather for his second son.

 On July 16, 1981, DiLeonardo's brother Robert was killed in a mob-related shooting.
-DiLeonardo wanted to kill the shooter, but boss Castellano ordered him to stay out because it was related to internal Colombo business.
-In the 1980s, DiLeonardo maintained so-called legitimate jobs as a shop foreman for teamsters local 282.
+DiLeonardo wanted to kill the shooter, but Gambino boss Paul Castellano ordered him to stay out because it was related to internal Colombo business.
+In the 1980s, DiLeonardo maintained so-called legitimate jobs as a shop foreman for Teamsters Local 282.
 DiLeonardo soon opened his own construction company, Metropolitan Stone, with Eddie Garafola, Gravano's brother-in-law.